HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 6-9

 ### Description
+3D rendering of the garments being designed

 ### Deliverables and results
+1. 3D modelling of garment on mannequin based on body measurements.
+Fixed position.
+2. 3D modelling of the texture of stitch pattern.
+3. 3D modelling of the draping of the garment with respect to yarn type.
+4. 3D modelling of garment where the mannequin is on movement.

 ### Project tasks and participants
+Ólafur Þór Magnússon is the core developer of all 3D modelling deliverables.

 ## 7 University of Iceland Research Project
 ###### Responsible: Tómas Philip Rúnarsson